Infrared Image Super-Resolution: Systematic Review, and Future Trends: Related Methods

 where the second term on the right side of the equal sign is the gradient penalty term.
 Furthermore, WGAN is used to optimize the training process is also mentioned in this work\cite{huang2021pricai}.

 \textit{2) Introduce extra information:} This approach is focused on the issue that IR images have fewer patterns and further proposes to use visible images to guide the reconstruction.
-The main options include the following: \textbf{hybrid and split.} For the hybrid model, the features from visible and IR images are not purposely distinguished but mixed directly in the module.
+The main options include the following: hybrid and split.
+For the hybrid model, the features from visible and IR images are not purposely distinguished but mixed directly in the module.
 In \cite{almasri2018multimodal}, the information is initially extracted by residual blocks and then fused using 1x1 convolution.
 It is called multimodal, visual-thermal fusion model.
 Experiments show that visible images are beneficial for improving high-frequency details in IR images.

 For the split model, \textit{Huang et al.\cite{huang2021infrared}} proposed using transfer learning to help introduce the patterns in visible images to reconstruct IR images.
 In this approach, PSRGAN, two components are proposed: the main path, which is responsible for extracting the features from visible images, and the branch path, which is used to represent the patterns from IR images.
-Finally, the IR image is reconstructed by a transfer learning strategy that maps both of them to a common feature space (see Multi-stage Transfer Learning Strategy \ref{a.1}).
+Finally, the IR image is reconstructed by a transfer learning strategy that maps both of them to a common feature space.
 Such an approach can better capture and utilize the features in the model and show better results in the experiments.
-The input image data $x\in p_{data}$ and $Z$ denote the output fake sample by generator $G$. $\Theta$ represents the parameters of $G$.
-And $\mathcal{L}$ is a loss function. $E$ represents the cross-entropy.

 Finally, there are also approaches that focus on the connection between SR methods and other tasks, such as denoising, and then models that combine cross-tasks are proposed. \textit{Batchuluun, Ganbayar, et al.\cite{batchuluun2020deep}} proposed methods that can be used for super-resolution and detection, where the super-resolution component focuses on both denoising and SR. In this work, the number of modules in the generator has been increased.
 In \cite{mostofa2020joint}, researchers proposed a GAN-based framework for joint cross-modal and super-resolution aerial image vehicle detection.
 The first sub-network of this approach uses the GAN architecture to generate two different SR images by cross-domain transforms.